mrocklin/blog/_posts/work/2015-03-10-PyData-GIL.md

 Note the 361.0% CPU utilization in the `ipython` process.

-Because the PyData stack is fundamentally based on native compiled code multiple Python threads can crunch data in parallel without worrying about the GIL.
+Because the PyData stack is fundamentally based on native compiled code, multiple Python threads can crunch data in parallel without worrying about the GIL.
 The GIL does not have to affect us in a significant way.